Petergatsby/GleepostAPI/readme.md

 id=[user-id]
 token=[token]

-Gets a single message for the current user
-(excluding messages sent by this user)

-This message could be from any conversation.

-note: Will not respond until a message arrives for the current user or 60 seconds passes at which point it will timeout
+Longpoll will block until a message arrives for the current user (in any conversation).
+If no message arrives within 60s the connection will timeout.

 example responses:
 ```